rustanacexd/cc-slash-commands/process-task-list.md

 3. Add newly discovered tasks.
 4. Keep "Relevant Files" accurate and up to date.
 5. Before starting work, check which sub‑task is next.
-6. After implementing a sub‑task, update the file and then pause for user approval.
+6. After implementing a sub‑task:
+   - Run tests to verify it works
+   - Update the task file with evidence of completion
+   - If tests fail, report the failure and fix it
+   - Then pause for user approval

+### 🚨 HALLUCINATION CHECK 🚨
+Before marking ANY task complete, ask yourself:
+- Did I ACTUALLY run the tests?
+(Not imagine/predict)
+- Did I SEE the tests pass?
+(Not assume)
+- Did I FIX all failures?
+(Not ignore)
+- Can I SHOW the evidence?
+(Not claim)
+- Are there NO broken references? (cache_data, undefined vars)

+If ANY answer is "no", DO NOT mark complete.